jcortesg/eleva-cesa/blueprint.md

 - A comprehensive donation form that collects user information, donation amount, and destination.
 - The form includes fields for personal information, contact details, affiliation, and comments.
-- The contact information section includes: Title, First Name, Last Name, ID Type, ID Number, Graduation Year, School, Country, City, Address, Email, Phone, and Mobile.
+- The contact information section includes: First Name, Last Name, ID Type, ID Number, Country, City, Address, Email, and Mobile.
 - The donation form has a modern and visually appealing design, styled with a custom CSS file (`src/app/styles/DonationForm.css`).
 - The logo images are styled using CSS for better responsiveness, while still including the required `width` and `height` attributes for the Next.js `Image` component.
 - The logos have a maximum height of `50px` and a width of `auto` to ensure they scale proportionally.